Node.js Buffer Operations: Views, Copies, and Memory Ownership

 | Backing store | The underlying ArrayBuffer or external memory containing the bytes. |

-A view keeps the backing store reachable.
-The original Buffer wrapper object may not be the object that explains retention in a heap snapshot; the retained resource is the larger backing memory.
-The runtime cannot know that your application only cares about 16 bytes out of a 50MB allocation.
+A view keeps its backing store reachable.
+The original Buffer wrapper may not be the object that explains the memory retention in a heap snapshot.
+The retained resource is often the larger backing memory.
+The runtime cannot know that your application only cares about 16 bytes inside a 50MB allocation.

-This is why the heap snapshot from the earlier leak can look odd.
-The profiler correctly identifies that the small Buffer objects have small shallow sizes, but it also reports retained size separately.
+This is why the heap snapshot from the earlier retention bug can look confusing at first.
+The profiler may show many small Buffer objects with small shallow sizes, while the retained size points to much larger backing memory.

 | Size | Meaning |